If China is the most dangerous place in the world to go online freely using a VPN, Russia unquestionably runs it a close second.

 - Registered outside Russia

-- Proven log policy
+- Proven no-user-log policy

 - Top levels of encryption

 ExpressVPN is still unquestionably the number 1 VPN for Russia.

 The ExpressVPN service has VPN server locations in 94 countries.